henrik/ectoo/README.md

 ## Installation

-Add ectoo to your list of dependencies in `mix.exs`:
+Add Ectoo to your list of dependencies in `mix.exs`:

 ``` elixir
 def deps do